ziapeltagames/wrath-of-the-autarch/README.md

 Snapshots of the in-progress editing of the text, encoded in ASCII.

+## layout

+PDF copy of draft rules using simple layout script.

 ## schemas

 XSLT used to transform InDesign XML exports into a set of generic XML tags for more flexible editing and layout.